-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Transit and park land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
+While trees are not welcome in baseball diamonds and soccer pitches, there is frequently room along bleachers, and in picnic groves and parking lots for additional trees.